-The Covid-19 pandemic significantly impacted the Council's operations in 2020/21 with the Isle of Man going into lockdown three times.
-The final lockdown extended beyond 2020/21 ending in mid-April 2021.
-The likelihood of further significant disruption of the Council's activities is low due to the high proportion of Isle of Man adults that have been vaccinated.
+The likelihood of further significant disruption of the Council's activities due to Covid-19 is low due to the high proportion of Isle of Man adults that have been vaccinated.
 The Council continues to monitor developments relating to Covid-19 and is co-ordinating its operational response based on existing business continuity plans, government guidelines, guidance from global health organisations and general pandemic response best practice.